eea/ldaplog/README.rst

 LDAP event monitor
 ==================
-`ldap_mon` is an application that reads OpenLDAP log entries, parses them, and keeps track of the most recent login time of each user on each server.
+`ldaplog` is an application that reads OpenLDAP log entries, parses them, and keeps track of the most recent login time of each user on each server.

-Log output from `slapd` needs to be captured, e.g. using `rsyslog`, and stored in a `MySQL` database. `ldap_mon` polls the log database, parses records, and updates the results in its own database.
+Log output from `slapd` needs to be captured, e.g. using `rsyslog`, and stored in a `MySQL` database. `ldaplog` polls the log database, parses records, and updates the results in its own database.
 It also purges old slapd log records, and any log records from unknown sources, so that the log database doesn't grow indefinitely.